Shadow-Blaxe-123/Next-Portfolio-Frontend/README.md

   - Public users should be able to view all blogs page and individual blog pages.
   - Use **ISR** for the "All Blogs" page to fetch new content without rebuilding the entire site.
   - Use ISR with `getStaticPaths` + `revalidate` for individual blog pages to generate content dynamically for each user request.
-- **About Me Section**
-  - This section should include static personal details (name, contact info, bio, etc.).
-  - Fetch static content using **SSG** for fast performance.
 - **Project Showcase**
   - A section dedicated to personal projects with **thumbnail**, **project link**, **live site**, **description, and features**.
   - Use **ISR** to allow dynamic updates or fetching of project data.